 Stability: The liposomes must be brought into a chemically and biologically stable form.
-InnoMedica uses a special manufacturing process to ensure a natural balance without the use of additional stabilizers.
+InnoMedica uses a special manufacturing process to ensure a natural balance.

 Cargo: It must be possible to load the liposomes with therapeutically relevant amounts of the desired drug.
 Once the active substance is inside the liposome, it must be ensured that it does not leave the liposome again.
 Depending on the chemical profile of the active substance, InnoMedica has developed different procedures for loading the liposomes.

 Reproducibility: Compliance with tolerance ranges in production can only be achieved with a stable, well characterized manufacturing process.
 It is a challenge to achieve constancy in the production of liposomes.
 The manufacturing process developed by InnoMedica meets the requirements of good manufacturing practice due to its simplicity and robustness.

 For proven pharmaceuticals, improved efficacy is achieved with simultaneous reduction of side effects

 The liver and kidneys quickly break down unpackaged, freely dissolved, exogenous substances such as drugs.
 The immune system also tries to protect the body from such foreign bodies.
 The lipid shell prevents the active substance from acting systemically throughout the body, thus protecting healthy tissue.
 The drug remains available for longer in the patient’s body in the blood stream, which can increase the desired therapeutic effect.
 Thanks to its protective function, InnoMedica’s technology reduces the side effects and, thanks to intelligent surface structures, also increases the therapeutic effect.

 |The flexibility of the manufacturing process allows InnoMedica to build the liposomes in such a way that they can target different organs or cells in the body.|